prezi/grub/README.md

 For both `value` and `defaultValue` you can supply constant values.
 If you want to refer to a previously defined parameter, you need to wrap it in a closure (`{ ... }`).

 The basic template processing is pretty powerful, but if you want to do more, you can leverage Gradle's power by attaching extra tasks and actions to the `generate` task.
 In the example above we run two commands, one to set up a Git repository, the other to generate a Gradle wrapper for the newly created project.
+You can also refer to the template's parameters in here with the `${parameter}` notation.

 ## License